Cold Shrimp Salad with Dill

 • In a large bowl, combine mayonnaise, chopped celery, red onion, dill and lemon or lime juice; combine well

-2 stalks celery, 2 tablespoons red onion, 2 tablespoons mayonnaise, 1 tablespoon citrus juice – lemon or lime juice, 1 ½ tablespoons dried dill
+2 stalks celery, 2 tablespoons red onion, 2 tablespoons mayonnaise, 1 tablespoon citrus juice – fresh lemon or lime juice, 1 ½ tablespoons dried dill or 3 tablespoons of fresh dill

 • Add the seasoned chopped shrimp; coat shrimp well; cover and chill for at least 30 minutes